sugarlabs/turtleblocksjs/documentation/README.md

 <img src='./step.png' /> to play step-by-step (one block will run with each button press).

-On the right side of the main menu:
+On the right side of the main toolbar:

 <img src='./new-project.png' /> To start a new project.